 Precautions for Safe Handling: Wash hands and other exposed areas with mild soap and water before eating, drinking or smoking and when leaving work.
 Avoid contact with eyes, skin and clothing.
 Obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
 Do not breathe dust.
+Do not get in eyes, on skin, or on clothing.
 Handle empty containers with care because they may still present a hazard.